danielpatha/danielpatha/README.md

 Languages: Typescript.

--  **Things I enjoy:** Playing volleyball with friends, enjoy Detroit style pizza, and scouring you local card shop trying to find a rare rookie card  🏐 🍕 🃏
+-  **Things I enjoy:** Playing volleyball with friends, enjoying Detroit style pizza, and scouring a local card shop trying to find a rare rookie card  🏐 🍕 🃏

 <!-- -  **Fun Fact :** Poke bowls are one of my favorite food items, what's yours? 🤔 -->
 ### Languages and Tools